Virtual Care > Virtual Care: Flu - Influenza Virus

 The influenza virus is generally passed from person to person through the air - when an infected person sneezes or coughs.
 But the virus can also live for a short time on objects like doorknobs, pens, pencils, keyboards, telephone receivers, and eating or drinking utensils.
 So, you can also get the flu by touching something that has been handled by someone infected with the virus and then touching your own mouth, nose, or eyes.

 Influenza viruses continually change (mutate).
 Because the virus changes, people can get the flu no matter what their age.
 Antibodies from an older strain of influenza only offer partial protection against subsequent strains.

 The following are the most common symptoms of the flu:

 Treatment may include:

 Antiviral medications.
-When started within the first 2 days of treatment, they can reduce how long you'll have the flu and the severity of symptoms.
+When started within the first 2 days of symptoms, they can reduce how long you'll have the flu and the severity of symptoms.